Hessian Aware Quantization of Spiking Neural Networks: Experiments and Results

 \section{Experiments and Results}

 We performed all experiments on the N-MNIST~\cite{Orchard_etal15_convstat} hand written digit recognition dataset that was recorded with an event based camera \cite{Lichtsteiner2008}.
 We used the same network architecture as the original DECOLLE network~\cite{Kaiser2020}, which consisted of 3 convolutional layers with filter size $7 \times 7$ and 64, 128, 128 channels respectively.
 Instead of the original neuron model with 5 state variables, the simplified model of (\ref{eqn:srm}) was used.
-All network configurations and hyper-parameters were kept the same, except for $lr=\num{1e6}$ and $\alpha=0.97$ as they were more suitable for the simplified neuron model.
+All network configurations and hyper-parameters were kept the same, except for $lr=1e6$ and $\alpha=0.97$ as they were more suitable for the simplified neuron model.
 The same train-test split of the dataset was used, with 2000 samples in the training set and 100 samples in the testing set for each of the 10 classes.
 We first trained a network with full precision without any quantization for 20 epochs.
 The Hessian trace for each layer was then computed using algorithm \ref{alg:hutchinson}.
 We then fine-tuned the same network with quantization as shown in figure~\ref{fig:snn-quantization} for another 10 epochs, using a layer-wise bit-precision for each layer.
+The experiments were repeated 3 times with different weight initializations, and the mean and standard deviation of the accuracy were reported.

 Table~\ref{tab:trace} shows the Hessian trace of each layer after 20 epochs of full precision training.
 The Hessian trace increased from L1 to L3, with 4 orders of magnitude difference.
 However, there was only 1 order of magnitude difference between L2 and L3, indicating relatively equal sensitivity to weight perturbation between these two layers.
 This increasing trend of Hessian trace is compatible with the trend of the accuracy of each layer's local classifier, which also increased from L1 to L3.